BlueBaseJS/docs/tutorial/overview.md

 # Overview

-Bluebase applications are based on modular approach exhibiting the concept of 'Plug & Play'.
-Every feature is imported as a separate module (plugin) which makes Bluebase a pluggable and modular system.
+Lets get you started with BlueBaseJS by creating a simple shopping site from scratch.
+In this application, you will learn to create components, screens, forms and much more.
+You will get to know multiple features this framework provides as these applications are based on modular approach exhibiting the concept of 'Plug & Play'.
+Every feature is imported as a separate module which makes Bluebase a pluggable and modular system.

-A plugin represents an indepedent module which acts as an add-on in a host program.
-For bluebase, all plugins are injected in one host program.
-This approach provides a better architecture in terms of reusability and modularity.
-We can add or modify any feature (plugin) anytime dependimg upon desired requirements.

-Bluebase is capable to run apps on mobile, web and desktop using its platform specific plugins.
-Its project structure consists of a bluebase.ts file which consists a list of all the imports of plugins, filters, configs and components which will be required within the entire project.
-This file exports an object called BlueBaseApp and can be accessed anywhere in the application.
-It can be added as a top most component or as an embeded component within a project making it a pluggable system.
+Your application will be able to run on different platforms like mobile, web and desktop.
+In this application, user will be able to view different products and their details to purchase with the feature to edit them as well.
+Your application will also integrate a backend API endpoint to respond to different requests from multiple users.